kdegeek/nextcloud-door-estimator/docs/INSTALLATION.md

 ## 📄 Documentation Update Summary

-- Node.js v16+ requirement is now clearly stated as a prerequisite.
+- Node.js v20+ and npm v10+ requirements are now clearly stated as prerequisites.
-- One-liner install command for Node.js v16+ in containers is provided.
+- One-liner install command for Node.js v20+ in containers is provided.
+- Vite build system instructions added, replacing old build tool references.
-- Troubleshooting section updated for missing Node.js.
+- Troubleshooting section updated for Vite-specific issues.
-- All relevant sections updated for clarity and reproducibility.
+- Verification steps updated for new `src/` structure and Vite build output.
+- Frontend build instructions now use `npm run build` and `npm run dev` (Vite).
+- Sections for ESLint and Stylelint usage added.
+- All file paths updated to reflect the new `src/` directory structure.